 6 Tips for Building an Optimal Network for Your Business

 Businesses today run on technology—and the strategies that drive the selection, design, and implementation of that technology must be spot-on.
-It may seem simple in principle to use a network for accessing the Internet, sending email and running daily business applications either on-premises or remotely.
-Yet for businesses of nearly any size, success or failure rests largely on the performance and reliability of that network.
-To thrive in a competitive environment, your business deserves nothing less than an optimal enterprise technology network—i.e., a network that’s designed for your business’ unique needs.
-When clients ask us at Lutz Technology to evaluate their current network and design or build a new network infrastructure from the ground up, the following 6 tips serve us well as guideposts for our work.
+It may seem simple in principle to use a network for accessing the Internet, sending email, and running daily business applications either on-premises or remotely.
+Yet, for businesses of nearly any size, success or failure rests largely on the performance and reliability of that network.

-1. Understand the needs of the business up front.
+1. Understand the needs of the business upfront.

 From a technology standpoint, that means identifying the specific business application software that will run your business.
 Software dictates all technology decisions that follow.
-If you start talking about hardware first, you risk purchasing too much or too little equipment or worse yet something that won’t work at all.
+If you start talking about hardware first, you risk purchasing too much or too little equipment or worse - something that won’t work at all.
 All software vendors have software and hardware requirements that provide best practices to get the highest performance and reliability from their business applications.
-If you deviate from that, you’re setting yourself up for problems—including performance and functional issues.2.
-Cloud vs. on-premises operation – determine your strategy, then build out accordingly.
+If you deviate from that, you’re setting yourself up for problems—including performance and functional issues.

 The “Cloud”